esoadamo/thesis/chapters/03 Profiles.md

 The final profile is for a small technology company that is currently in its startup phase.
 As this is a technology company, most of the people employed will be working directly as a member of the IT/development team or will have service-related jobs, so they can be expected to have an average digital competence level of at least 6 [[@STEINLECHNER20211185]].

-The company currently consists of approximately 20 employees meeting in a hybrid co-working centre, so a portion of them can be expected to correct remotely from their home offices.
+The company currently consists of approximately 20 employees meeting in a hybrid co-working centre, so a portion of them can be expected to connect remotely from their home offices.

 ### Hardware settings